vzhong/dashboard/README.md

 The project is set up as follows:

 - `dashboard` contains the Dashboard python package, whose installation script is `setup.py`.
+- `tests` contains the unit tests for the python package, runnable via `python setup.py test`.
 - `client` contains the Firebase app.
 - `client/public` contains source code for the client, mostly written in very basic [VueJS](https://vuejs.org/).